VA opens Providence research center to improve care of vets

 The VA renovated the former Harwood U.S. Army Reserve Center so its research service in Providence could use it.
 The center for Army Reserve units was built in 1950, closed in 2006 and was transferred to the VA in 2012.
 Renovating the space and adding to it cost about $12.8 million, according to the VA.

 The VA said the research aims to improve care for veterans challenged by aging, disease or disability.
-VA officials, members of the state's congressional delegation and state and local officials attended the opening.
+Lawrence Connell, the VA director in Providence, said they are doing “groundbreaking medical research,” in large part because of their partnership with Brown University.

-U.S. Sen. Jack Reed, a Rhode Island Democrat and Army veteran, said the work in this new state-of-the-art facility will help identify better health solutions and improve outcomes for veterans and their families.
+Researchers in Providence are working on new interventions to reduce veteran suicide and substance abuse after hospitalization, and ways to reduce depression among elderly veterans living in community living centers.
+They're also identifying risk factors for food insecurity among veterans, assessing for Alzheimer’s disease and dementia among homeless veterans and looking at how veterans respond to COVID-19 vaccines and booster doses.

 People are also reading…